rabocse/get-mke-client-bundle-with-go/README.md

 ## Improvements

 - Both scripts accept flags for each needed parameter.
 This removes the need of hardcoding values in the source code whenever executing.
-- The source code was group in functions.
+- The source code was grouped in functions.

 ## Refactoring